cunger/launch/notes/ruby-kernel-panic/equality-comparison.md

 1 == 1.0 # => true
 ```

+`eql?` is used as a stricter version of `==`, requiring the class of the two objects to be equal, in addition to their values. `eql?` is used by Ruby to compare Hash keys.

 ## Case equality

 `===` is used in `case` statements and often only vaguely resembles equality. `a === b` can rather be understood as: _If I have a drawer `a`, does it make sense to put `b` in?_